4neesh/DevBlog/src/posts/013_DependencyInjection.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/013Tissamaharama.jpg
 thumbnail: '../images/013tn.png'
-subtitle: 'Dependency injection is a design pattern used to decouple classes within an application.
+subtitle: 'Dependency injection is a design pattern used to decouple classes within an application and to delegate the implementation of an application to a framework.
 Explore how dependency injection can be implemented within class design and by using the Spring framework.'
 time: '8'
 tags:
 - Java